Leatherneck (G.I. Joe): Sunbow

 In "My Favorite Things", Leatherneck is among the Joes participating in a battle at a Dutch museum, where he stops Serpentor from stealing an ax, half of which he keeps as a trophy.
 Leatherneck later saves a captured Wet-Suit at Vlad Dracula's castle, but is stabbed by a poison dart from Serpentor.
-His life is eventually saved by a sample of venom from Serpentor's pet cobra obtained by Lifeline and Wet-Suit.
+His life is eventually saved by a sample of venom from Serpentor's pet cobra obtained by Lifeline and Wet-Suit, although Leatherneck and Wet-Suit quarrel again as they recuperate.

 In "Raise the Flagg!", Roadblock, Leatherneck and Wet-Suit scout the sunken USS Flagg, which G.I.
 Joe plans to salvage along with a crashed Cobra helicarrier contains an antimatter pod, and are taken prisoner alongside Zartan, Zarana and Zandar by an insane Cobra chef named B.A.
 LaCarre and his B.A.T.s, who force them into labor.
 The Joes, Dreadnoks and LaCarre eventually put aside their differences and hook the antimatter pod to the helicarrier's rotors, rising them out of the water.
 While the Joes and LaCarre recover from decompression sickness in a chamber, Leatherneck and Wet-Suit argue over a game of cards.

 In "Joe's Night Out", Dial-Tone, Leatherneck and Wet-Suit visit Club Open Air, a new nightclub in town.
 Dial-Tone also provides dates for himself and the two other Joes, though Leatherneck does not show interest in his date and plays video games instead of dancing with her.
 Serpentor sends the club into outer space and threatens to activate explosives planted on the club.
 Leatherneck deactivates the last explosive after Wet-Suit briefly passes out.
 He and Wet-Suit then convert the club's engines to run on the air within the club, allowing it to return to Earth.

 Leatherneck was featured in a PSA where he explains to two girls the horrors of not applying suntan lotion when at the beach.